torandi/cprog/labb3/README.md

 Each turn the player have a number of _action points_ to use, decided by their attribute for that.

 Action points are used for all (most) actions.
 Some common costs are:
-* movement cost: Varies from area to area, the cost of moving from an area.
+* movement cost: Varies from area to area, the cost of moving into an area.
+This is the reason why you might get "need more action points" when you try go in a direction.
+If so you need to find items that boosts your AP.
 * picking up items: 5
 * equiping item: 5
 * using an item: 5